Toronto streetcar system rolling stock: Flexity Outlook

 Each Flexity Outlook streetcar is equipped with both a trolley pole and a pantograph for electrical pickup.
 (All older streetcars use a trolley pole.)
 Flexity Outlook streetcars operate with pantographs on routes where the electrical overhead has been converted for pantograph use.
 The introduction of Flexity Outlook streetcars is leading to the gradual phase-out of the trolley pole on the Toronto streetcar system.

 During the manufacture of the Flexity Outlook streetcars, Bombardier experienced manufacturing and quality control problems mainly with welding at one of its plants.
 This resulted in major delivery delays, in that by the end of 2017, only 59 streetcars were delivered when about 150 were expected.
 In addition, in 2018, Bombardier requested the gradual recall of 67 vehicles to correct welding problems.
 With the delivery problems, and the retirement of many CLRV/ALRV streetcars too worn out to repair, a streetcar shortage occurred resulting in temporary bus replacements along some streetcar routes.
 Bombardier expects to return all recalled Flexity Outlook streetcars by 2023.
 On October 31, 2018, Bombardier was expected to deliver the remainder of the 204-vehicle order by the end of 2019.

 On January 24, 2020, the TTC took delivery of the last of 204 Flexity Outlook streetcars ordered from Bombardier.
 Streetcar 4603 was delivered by rail to the Hillcrest Complex from Bombardier's Thunder Bay plant.
 The last streetcar was slightly over three weeks late, as Bombardier had promised to deliver the last car by the end of 2019.

-The TTC ordered 60 additional Flexity Outlook streetcars from Bombardier Transportation's successor Alstom in late 2023, to be built at the former Bombardier facility in Thunder Bay; they are scheduled to be fully delivered by 2025.
+The TTC ordered 60 additional Flexity Outlook streetcars from Bombardier Transportation's successor Alstom in late 2023 that were built at the former Bombardier facility in Thunder Bay and fully delivered by December 2025.